On the $h$-majority dynamics with many opinions: Introduction

-The only work that analyzed the \threemaj dynamics in the population protocol model is \cite{CooperMRSS25}.
-The authors showed that the convergence time is \(O(\min\{kn\log^2 n, n^{3/2} \log^{3/2} n\})\), w.h.p., no matter the number of initial opinions.
+The only works that analyzed the \threemaj dynamics in the asynchronous setting are \cite{CooperMRSS25,BerenbrinkCGHKR22}.
+In \cite{BerenbrinkCGHKR22}, the authors consider the binary opinion case and show that the convergence time of the asynchronous \threemaj dynamics is \(O(n \log n)\) rounds, w.h.p., and that a bias of \(\Theta(\sqrt{n \log n})\) is sufficient to ensure plurality consensus, w.h.p.
+The authors of \cite{CooperMRSS25} showed that the convergence time is \(O(\min\{kn\log^2 n, n^{3/2} \log^{3/2} n\})\), w.h.p., no matter the number of initial opinions.
 They also provided a generic lower bound of \(\Omega(\min\{kn, n^{3/2}/\sqrt{\log n}\})\) rounds to reach consensus (starting from balanced configurations), w.h.p.
 The work \cite{CooperMRSS25} (which came before \cite{Shimizu2025}) was the first to establish exactly how the linear-in-\(k\) dependence in the consensus time of the \threemaj dynamics breaks when the number of opinions grows over \(\sqrt{n}\), in which case the consensus time is sublinear in the number of opinions.
-The reader may observe that the population protocol model has exactly the same convergence time as the synchronous model, but for a multiplicative factor \(n\).
-This is to be expected: In the population protocol model, in a round only one agent (sampled u.a.r.) updates its state, and hence we need roughly \(n\) rounds to activate all agents at least once (up to polylogarithmic factors).
-For processes with small variance (smaller w.r.t.\ the voter model), convergence times from the synchronous to the population protocol model usually scale with such a factor.
+The reader may observe that the asynchronous setting has exactly the same convergence time as the synchronous model, but for a multiplicative factor \(n\).
+This is to be expected: In the asynchronous setting, in a round only one agent (sampled u.a.r.) updates its state, and hence we need roughly \(n\) rounds to activate all agents at least once (up to polylogarithmic factors).
+For processes with small variance (smaller w.r.t.\ the voter model), convergence times from the synchronous to the asynchronous setting usually scale with such a factor.
 Note that this is not true for processes with large variance \cite{BecchettiCPTVZ24}.